The Helen Rollason Cancer Charity

 Helen Rollason Clinical Drug Trials

-The charity has enabled more than 3000 cancer patients to participate in pioneering clinical drug trials since 2000.
+The charity given funding has assisted in enabling more than 3000 cancer patients to participate in pioneering clinical drug trials since 2000.
 It is the largest Cancer Research Clinical Drug Trial Programme in the Essex Hospitals Network.
-A team of research nurses work together providing care for cancer patients at two centres: Broomfield Hospital in Essex and North Middlesex University Hospital in London.
+The hospital’s team of research nurses work together providing care for cancer patients at two centres: Broomfield Hospital in Essex and North Middlesex University Hospital in London.

-The charity receives most of its funding from public and corporate donations, fundraising, events, grants and through twelve shops.
+The charity receives most of its funding from public and corporate donations, fundraising, events, grants and through eleven shops.
 It relies on support from volunteers.

 Registered Address: Yvonne Stewart House, The Street, Hatfield Peverel, Chelmsford, Essex CM3 2EH